axiros/pycond/README.md

     pc.State['id'] = id
     assert pc.pycond('id lt 42', autoconv_lookups=True)
 ```
-## Context On Demand / Lazy Evaluation
+## Context On Demand And Lazy Evaluation

 Often the conditions are in user space, applied on data streams under
 the developer's control only at development time.